 When she shared that, my heart stopped.

-Larry and Steve – our SimV cofounders – I knew were in flight.
-They left earlier that morning on the way to Florida.
+I knew my colleagues Larry and Steve – my SimV cofounders – were in flight.
+They left earlier that Tuesday morning on the way to Orlando.
 All I could do was wait, wonder, and pray.

 By noon that day, I had hoped to have heard form Larry and Steve.
 But it was crickets.
 I tried to call both of them on their cell phones.
 But it went straight to voice mail.
 Minutes felt like hours.
 And hours felt like days.
 I then was able to get a hold of my wife, who was traveling from Washington after dropping off an assignment at Ft Meyer for a class.
 She told me of the mess – the confusion.
 I told her I hadn’t heard form Steve or Larry.
 We cried.
 We prayed.